techdivision/DocViewer/Readme.md

 ## TBD

-- secure the resource provider by security framework
 - configurable package which gets rendered by default
 - configurable optional sub-directory inside the Documentation directory for rendering to enable the possibility for a developer documentation and an user manual